caltechlibrary/newt/newt-presentation2.md

 - "Off the shelf" is simpler
 - SQL turns people off, use a code generator
-- Mustache templates, simple but not too simple
-- Unexpected encounters ...
+- HTML and Mustache need a code generator

-# Unexpected encounters
+# Lessons learned

-- Web services' cognitive price
+- Managing web services has a cognitive price
 - Containers add to complexity
+- Keep your pipelines short
 - Web services need a "developer" mode for debugging

+# What's next?

+- Mustache template generation
+- HTML file generation

-# Newt has weaknesses
+# Newt's weaknesses

-- Newt is **an working prototype** (February/March 2024)
+- Newt is **a work in progress** (April 2024)
-- Many routes are hard to maintain
-- Pipeline delays accumulate
 - Newt is missing file upload support

-# Newt has strengths
+# Newt's strengths

 > A very mature foundation